App Store Optimization 101: Everything You Need to Know

 When a user searches for an app in the app store, the app store algorithm considers several factors to determine which apps to display in the search results.
 One of the most important factors is the app’s category and relevance to the user’s search query.

-Here are a few ways how your your app’s category and relevance can impact ASO rankings:
+Here are a few ways how your app’s category and relevance can impact ASO rankings:

 1. App store algorithms review and factor in the metadata of an app, including its title, description, keywords, and category.
 App developers should ensure that their metadata accurately reflects the app’s purpose and features.
 This helps app store algorithms to understand what the app does and how it is relevant to users.